SGI Crimson

 The IRIS Crimson (code-named Diehard2) is a Silicon Graphics (SGI) computer released in 1992.
 It was SGI's first 64-bit product released to market, as well as one of the earliest 64-bit workstation and UNIX servers available.

 The Crimson is a member of Silicon Graphics's SGI IRIS 4D series of deskside systems; it is also known as the 4D/510 workstation.
-It is similar to the Power Series desksideskorkstations, sharing the same deskride chassis.
+It is similar to the Power Series workstations, sharing the same deskside chassis.
 It can use a wide range of graphics options (up to RealityEngine).
 It was also available special order as a file server with no graphics.

 This machine makes a brief appearance in the movie Jurassic Park (1993) where Lex uses the machine to navigate the IRIX filesystem in 3D using the application fsn to restore power to the compound.
 The next year, Silicon Graphics released a rebadged, limited-edition Crimson R4400/VGXT called the Jurassic Classic, with a special logo and SGI co-founder James H. Clark's signature on the drive door.